 Enfes has now been at this market for a few years as well and I’ve watched as they’ve evolved into a real, full concept.
 They even had a brick and mortar shop for a little bit.
 But they’re back in Columbus Circle again this year with their Turkish eats that cover savory and sweet.
 I personally like the sweet bites here more than most of the savory options, as I find the gozleme can be inconsistent in quality—sometimes there’s just not enough filling for my liking.
 But, if you want to try one of their specialty wrap-style sandwiches, I would suggest the Mediterranean or Middle Eastern versions.
 And if you want to go wild—maybe the Frankfurter version is more to your liking.
 Just don’t forget to end on some baklava or Turkish delight.

 If you want to talk about a country that takes their outdoor holiday markets seriously, then you muse be speaking of Germany.
 This group has been at the market, I believe, since it’s beginnings.
 It’s an annual staple, and what’s great is they always have the same familiar faces to grill up your bratwurst and pour you some gluhwein.
 I would personally save my sausage eating for this stall, as I just love a great German bratwurst hot off the grill, but if that’s not your cup of tea, then I suggest you have a cup of theirs.
 Gluhwein is called the Christmas drink as it’s generally only served at these kinds of markets.
 It’s made form fruits, herbs, and spices to warm you up in the winter months, and it can be served with or without alcohol.
 This year you can get both at the stall for the very first time!
-It also pairs perfectly with that other German holiday treat I mentioned, lebkuchen.
-And while you can get imported lebkuchen here—I suggest you pick up Leckerlee’s locally made version instead.
+It also pairs perfectly with that other German holiday treat, lebkuchen.
 Just remember not to serve your kids from the wrong cup!
-Also—note that they’ve usually run out of the stuff by the last week, so get there today if you want your Gluhwein.
+Also—note that they’ve usually run out of the stuff by the last week, so get there ASAP if you want your Gluhwein.

 They’ve got cookies, chocolate, and marshmallows.
 When you put those things together, and add heat, what do you get?
 S’mores!
 That’s right, whether you want a little s’more on a stick, or one of their jumbo treats the size of your hand, they’ll toast them to order for you.
 It’s like your own little holiday car commercial—right there in the market!
 Mmmm…I can just taste that melty chocolate right now.
-Just be sure to bring cash as they don’t want your stinking plastic.
+Just be sure to bring cash as they weren’t taking plastic last year.
 They’ve also got plenty of options for you to take on the go, like their gingerbread cookie sandwiches or their brownies which are also delicious.

 From the restaurants to your own kitchen, Jimmy’s got a variety of truffle products for every kind of food lover.
 Whether you want something sweet like their amazing honey—which pairs perfectly with any cheese board, or something more savory like their oil or mustard which are great additions to salads and sandwiches, you can try it all at this little stall.
 And this year they have the truffle hot sauce to sample, which is my personal favorite—grab yourself a bottle and toss some onto your raclette sandwich for your closer-than-you-imagine alpine escape!

-You’ve probably seen Casa Toscana around the city as well, as they’ve been in a few different locations, including just below ground from their current location, when they were in the Turnstyle Market.
+You’ve probably seen Casa Toscana around the city as well, as they’ve been in a few different locations, including just below ground from their current location, when they were in the Turnstile Market.
 They’re mostly known for their flat breads, which I generally find to be a fine quick bite if I’m in a hurry somewhere, but they’re certainly not destination-worthy in a very crowded market of Italian foods in this city.
 But, at the holiday market, I would strongly suggest that you grab yourself some of their mulled wine and a beautiful filled doughnut or Bomboloni, if we’re being proper.
-Then, if you’ve had yourself a few drinks by now I would say it’s a good time to go check out the tent provided by Citi that includes a photo booth for you to let the hilarity ensue!

 Like German Delights, Breezy Hill has been serving up holiday goodness since the beginning of the market.
-Unlike German Delights, this is their first time with two stalls in the same market because they too have gotten into the adult drinking game.
 And when I said to skip the cider drinks at Jicama, it’s because these are your apple experts.
-If you’re a farmer’s market regular then you may have seen them around.
+If you’re a farmer’s market regular, then you may have seen them around.
 And if you’ve been to the markets before then you’ve probably noticed their cider, cider doughnuts, AND their comically large gingerbread people.
 Their apples come from the Hudson Valley and this year you can get some straight up cider without any spiking—or you can try any of their draft ciders, some Wassail, or my favorite: the Boozey Hot Apple Cider.
-And one of the things that I was sad to see missing from this year was Raclette NYC.
-But, not to fret, because Breezy Hill has your melty cheese and bread needs covered.
+And they’ve also got your melty cheese and bread needs covered.
 I suggest you get their Raclette sandwich with some smoked goose, and roasted chestnuts—pair that with your cider and it’s like a winter dream in your mouth!